Sunday, May 31, 2015

 (in 1672 and 1688-1689)

-Louis XIV crosses the Rhine in the presence of his enemies, Hall of Mirrors, © Coproduction RMN – EPV, permission to reproduce to be asked /zoom
+Louis XIV Crosses the Rhine in the Presence of his Enemies, Hall of Mirrors, © Coproduction RMN – EPV, permission to reproduce awaited /zoom

 A version of the work lost during World War II included this painting.